 Distinguished members of the family include Dr. John Bridgeman (1577-1652), Bishop of Chester who purchased the manor of Great Lever from the Assheton family, re-built the Hall, and resided here during some part of the Rebellion.
 The Bishop's eldest son, Sir Orlando Bridgeman, chief Baron

-of the exchequer, and afterwards lord...
-Another 152 words (11 lines of text) are included under the topic Early Briggen Notables in all our PDF Extended History products and printed products wherever possible.
+Sir John Bridgeman (1568-1638) was Chief Justice of Chester; Henry Bridgeman, DD (died 1682), an Anglican clergyman, the Bishop of...
+Another 102 words (7 lines of text) are included under the topic Early Briggen Notables in all our PDF Extended History products and printed products wherever possible.